Estadio Jorge "El Mágico" González: History

 The Estadio Nacional was constructed in 1932 by President Maximiliano Hernández Martínez for the 1935 Central American and Caribbean Games.
 The name Flor Blanca was named after the location of the stadium (49 North Avenue, Colonia Flor Blanca, San Salvador).

 In 2002, as part of the 70th anniversary of its construction and organization of the 2002 Central American and Caribbean Games, it would hold the largest renovation in its history, where it doubled its initial capacity, and was fully modernized.
 The renovation includes the installation of 20,000 seats for the convenience of the spectators and track facilities for more modern and the installation of functional Tartan Central, where they have made the most important athletic competition of the Isthmus.

 In 2006, 74 years after its construction, the government of President Antonio Saca, decided to change its name to Estadio Nacional Jorge "Mágico" González, after the footballer in El Salvador.

 In 2010, the stadium was used for the eleventh season of the Dutch TV-show Wie is de Mol?

-Renovations
+2021 Renovations Plan

 In September 2021, It was announced by the National Institute of Sports of El Salvador (INDES) that it agreed a 22 million dollar loan with the Central American Bank for Economic Integration (CABEI) to complete a renovation.
 The renovation will include the development of new stands, a new pitch, athletics track, irrigation system, lighting and drainage, as well as improved access for people with disabilities.
 They will also build a museum dedicated to González will form part of the renovation project.
 The project is expected to be completed in September 2023.